Durhamster/TweetScraper/README.md

 # Scraping Lists of Twitter Handles

-> When scraping multiple handles, this will pause after every 50 handles to prevent the user from exceeding the rate limit.
+> When scraping multiple handles, this script will pause periodically to prevent the user from exceeding the rate limit.

 To change the list of handles to be scraped, open the handles.txt file under the Account Lists directory.
 Do NOT include the '@' sign.
 Make sure to list one handle per line.